petrikaj/lappaa/README.md

 ## What is Lappaa?

-**Lappaa** is an iOS and iPadOS app that transforms voice recordings, videos and audio into eye-catching, captioned social videos.
-It is built for musicians, artists, DJs, podcasters, and anyone who wants their audio to be seen on social media or chats.

-Raw audio is invisible.
-Post a voice memo or a music snippet without wrapping it in something visual, and it disappears into the feed.
-Lappaa fixes that by turning your audio into a video that moves, reads, and gets watched — entirely on your device, with zero uploads to the cloud.

-Record a quick voice note or video, or import an existing media file, apply your custom user-saved visual template (in 9:16, 1:1, or 16:9), add auto-captions, and export to Instagram, TikTok, Youtube, WhatsApp, or any messaging app in seconds.
-No desktop editing required.
-That's Lappaa.

-Lappaa bridges the gap between raw media and visual social platforms.
-It gives you the casual, low-effort feel of sending a voice memo, combined with the highly visual, captioned aesthetic required for modern social media feeds.
+**Lappaa** is a one-take audio and video tool for iPhone and iPad.
+Record or import, apply a saved template, trim the ends, and export a platform-ready captioned video in under a minute.

+Built for anyone who wants to communicate visually without becoming a video editor — whether you're recording a quick professional update, making a captioned clip, sharing a song idea with visuals, or sending a voice message that friends can actually watch with the sound off.

+Record with high fidelity, watch beautiful real-time visualisers, transcribe entirely on device, and export ready-to-share videos.
+No cloud upload, no timeline editing, no account required.

 > *"Stop sending invisible audio.
 Your voice deserves to be seen."*